 Clinical career options for general internal medicine physicians are extremely broad and flexible.
-Two of the most recognizable types of practice pursued by general internal medicine physicians are primary care general internal medicine in which the internal medicine physician follows a panel of patients longitudinally over time and provides preventive, acute, and chronic care, most often in the ambulatory setting, and hospital medicine ("hospitalist") in which clinical work is focused on caring for patients requiring hospital-level care.
+Two of the most recognizable types of practice pursued by general internal medicine physicians are primary care general internal medicine in which the internal medicine physician cares for patients longitudinally, throughout their health journey and provides preventive, acute, and chronic care, most often in the ambulatory setting, and hospital medicine ("hospitalist") in which clinical work is focused on caring for patients requiring hospital-level care.
 However, it is important to realize that many other practice and career options are available, that none are mutually exclusive (for example, many general internal medicine physicians care for both ambulatory and hospitalized patients), and that it is common for general internal medicine physicians to change their clinical focus or practice set up over the course of their careers.

 Additionally, a large number of general internal medicine physicians engage in practice that does not fit into the traditional categories of primary care general internal medicine or hospital medicine.
 For example, some internal medicine physicians build clinical practices in which they work within a multispecialty practice and provide comanagement of patients with complex medical issues, urgent care, or may work in rehabilitation or extended-care settings providing ongoing medical care, among many other individualized practice variations.
 Some internal medicine physicians may also build a focus in women's health, point of care ultrasound (pocus), addiction medicine, or perioperative medicine.
 Still others may spend a large amount of effort and time in the setting of medical education, such as in medical schools or residency programs.